seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-08-05-php-error-suppression-performance.md

 > [The] assertion that it is the act of the @ operator that is very slow, is wrong.
 It is in fact the actual triggering of the error or warning by itself.

-His tests show that while the suppression operator does add a little overhead, when an actual error<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup> occurs, you see a bigger cost.
+His tests show that while the suppression operator does add a little overhead, when an actual error[^1] occurs, you see a bigger cost.
 When using the suppression operator, you’re writing in a style that let’s you cause errors and not care, which decreases performance.
 The same thing applies to setting `error_reporting` to ignore notices or warnings.
 Just because their ignored, doesn’t mean PHP doesn’t try to throw them first.

 A common example is when checking for properties of an object.
 When ignoring notices, you might do something like this: